Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 Databases hosted on AWS RDS have a variety of costs, but in this case, with such a large amount of data, database storage costs dominate.
 Using RDS requires using more expensive database storage rather than using S3 storage.
-The table below compares the costs of RDS Database Storage and S3 Storage at the time of writing.
+Table 1 below compares the costs of RDS Database Storage and S3 Storage at the time of writing.

+<div class="text-center"><em>Table 1.
+Comparison of AWS Storage Costs</em></div>

 <BlogTable
 tableDivClassName='w-2/3'